ITenthusiasm/custom-elements/src/Combobox/docs/extras/articles-to-be/pragmatic-css.md

 If the elements' arrangement and accessible roles are already enforced by the W3C Accessibility Spec _and_ the `Combobox` component, why not rely on those constraints to style your component?
 It's straightforward and reliable, and it will save you from creating redundant CSS classes.
 Additionally, since all the styles are scoped within the `select-enhancer`, you won't need to worry about accidentally styling other `combobox`es, `listbox`es, or `option`s that are used outside of the `Combobox` component.

 > Sidenote: Notice that the `combobox`, `listbox`, and `option` roles are used in the CSS instead of the respective `<combobox-field>`, `<combobox-listbox>`, and `<combobox-option>` tag names.
 This is intended to give developers greater flexibility.
+>
-For example, if a developer extends the `ComboboxField` to create a `MyComboboxField` class and associates it with a `<my-combobox-field>` tag name, the new Custom Element will still be given a `[role="combobox"]` attribute by the base class.
+> For example, if a developer extends the `ComboboxField` to create a `MyComboboxField` class and associates it with a `<my-combobox-field>` tag name, the new Custom Element will still be given a `[role="combobox"]` attribute by the base class.
 Thus, developers won't need to worry about writing extra styles for their class extension(s); they'll only have to focus on how they want to augment the JS logic.

 ## Conclusion

 [Attribute Selectors](https://www.w3schools.com/cssref/css_selectors.php), [CSS Combinators](https://www.w3schools.com/cssref/css_ref_combinators.php), [Pseduo-classes](https://www.w3schools.com/cssref/css_ref_pseudo_classes.php) and more are excellent tools for styling your `HTMLElement`s.
 By leveraging _all_ of these techniques in the situations where they are most effective, you can write CSS that's more powerful, more succinct, and more maintainable than you could ever imagine.
-If you try styling your UI with tools other than classes, I'm confident you'll find this to be true.
-If you don't agree, hopefully you can at least start to understand why this library encourages taking certain approaches to CSS.
+If you try styling your UI with tools other than classes (and perhaps try sprinkling in some Tailwind as well), I'm confident you'll find this to be true.
+If you don't agree, hopefully you can at least start to _understand_ why this library encourages taking certain approaches to CSS.

 Thanks for reading! :&rpar;